Frequently Asked Questions: Crises Response Pilot Project

 The Crises Response Pilot Project, or CRPP for short, is meant to address three interconnected and complex crises: homelessness, mental health, and substance use.

 One of the goals is to develop connections with people who are unhoused and/or navigating mental health and/or substance use.
-As staff develop relationships and trust with them, they are better able to connect them to resources like shelter, supportive housing, and health and social support services.

-Some of the indirect impacts of the three crises—such as what residents and businesses and City staff might be experiencing—will be impacted by this work.
-This is achieved by bringing people inside, which reduces issues related to sheltering, open burning, human waste and discarded belongings.
+Some of the other effects of the three crises—such as what residents and businesses and City staff might be experiencing—will also be impacted by this work.

 While the City of New Westminster has been active in this area—including as part of its Downtown Livability and Homelessness Action Strategies—it’s become clear it is not just one of these three crises impacting priority populations, it may be two or three.
-Homelessness speaks to a number of gaps, including health care, housing, and income support.
-Additionally, the ongoing poisoned drug epidemic and the COVID-19 pandemic further aggravated the situation.

 Another part of the reason for putting the CRPP together was to address challenges City staff were facing in a bid to find solutions for related situations.
 The City of New Westminster’s response to the three crises and the associated externalities have been above and beyond—for instance, the City’s sanitation crews are cleaning up human waste to a degree they haven’t before.